 plot_circos_correlation

-functions.
-Here we will
+function.
+Here we will plot the

-exposure correlations.
+correlations.
 The correlation_cutoff

-use a cutoff of 0.3.
+cutoff of 0.3

 expom_1 |>

-plot_circos_correlation(feature_type = "exposures",
+feature_type = "exposures",

 corr_threshold = 0.3,

-exposure_cols = exp_vars)
+exposure_cols = exp_vars

 Here we see that particulate matter exposure variables are highly

-correlated and also correlated with maternalpregnancy BPA
+correlated, and also correlated with maternal pregnancy BPA

 (hs_bpa_madj_Log2